-Researchers want breath test for pot
+Researchers developing breath test for pot

 Seattle — Researchers at Washington State University are working on a breath test to determine if a driver is under the influence of marijuana.